monkstone/monkstone.github.com/_posts/2019-03-20-propane_on_jdk12.md

 ---
 ### Work so far

 I have created a jdk12 branch on github for [propane][propane].
 So far it compiles and runs OK with OpenJDK12 (and the Oracle release).
 Also [JRubyArt][jruby_art] seems to run OK (although it was compiled on jdk8).
 It is however very `noisy` with much of that noise coming from jruby (jruby-9.2.6.0).
-I expect [vanilla processing][vanilla] with be similar with Sam Pottingers fixes.
+I expect [vanilla processing][vanilla] it would be similar with Sam Pottingers fixes.

+Polyglot maven still not working (support dropped in later versions of maven?).
+However it is possible to compile for jdk11 with jdk12, and in the first instance that may be appropriate.

 [vanilla]:https://github.com/processing/processing/